Page first published: 10/19/20

 Additionally, to further respond to specific areas of community need, the team worked to make MedStar eVisit more accessible to patients who are Spanish-speaking and to patients who are hard of hearing or deaf through a variety of translation solutions.

 Serving as a critical part of MedStar Health’s COVID-19 response, MedStar eVisit helps protect patients, providers, and communities from coronavirus exposure by serving as a productive and low-barrier approach to screening patients for COVID-19 (read related research), in addition to safely delivering other urgent care.
-Its increased utilization also further elevated awareness of MedStar Health’s telehealth services overall among the communities we serve, which also include scheduled video visits, inpatient telehealth, remote patient monitoring, and more—together resulting in more than 475,000+ telehealth sessions during the COVID-19 pandemic.
+Its increased utilization also further elevated awareness of MedStar Health’s telehealth services overall among the communities we serve, which also include scheduled video visits, inpatient telehealth, remote patient monitoring, and more—together resulting in more than 475,000+ telehealth sessions during the COVID-19 pandemic as of mid-October 2020.
 As MedStar eVisit volumes begin to stabilize following the mid-March peak to around 114 average visits per day in mid-October, this service continues to present an incredibly important access point for care.
 MedStar eVisit lead clinician Allyson Gordon, PA-C, sees the service as the virtual “front door to MedStar Health”—an entry point she believes will remain essential for years to come.

 July 2021 Update